-Because charter schools are public schools, Governing Board and School employees shall comply with the State Code of Ethics, codified in HRS Chapter 84.
-The School's Governing Board, employees, contractors, and volunteers must also comply with the Code of Conduct developed and implemented by the Commission, as required in BOE Policy 201-1.
+Charter SCHOOLs are public SCHOOLS, therefore the Governing Board and SCHOOL employees shall comply with the State Code of Ethics, codified in HRS Chapter 84.
+The SCHOOL'S Governing Board, employees, contractors, and volunteers must also comply with the Code of Conduct developed and implemented by the COMMISSION, as required in BOE Policy 201-1.